Best Tablets With Stylus For Note Taking

 Is Amazon Fire Good For Note Taking?

-Quite recently Amazon released – Amazon Fire Max 11 Tablet.
+Quite recently, Amazon released – Amazon Fire Max 11 Tablet.
 You can also get a Stylus with it and take notes on it.
-It isn’t as great as iPad for note-taking, but it can definitely get the job done.
-It isn’t as fast and there are certain limitations that come with Amazon Tablets – the biggest one – apps.
+It isn’t as great as iPad, Android or Windows for note-taking, but it can definitely get the job done.
+It isn’t as fast, and there are certain limitations that come with Amazon Tablets – the biggest one – app availability.

 What’s The Best Cheap Tablet with Pen For Note-Taking?